It's a saliva test you can do at home. Just mail the sample back to us.

 It tests to see if you carry a gene variation that could cause a serious genetic disease in your child.
-The more common diseases we screen for include Cystic Fibrosis, Spinal Muscular Atrophy, Thalassemia, and Tay-Sachs disease, but there’s more than 100 others that are included.
+The more common diseases we screen for include Cystic Fibrosis, Spinal Muscular Atrophy, Thalassemia, and Tay-Sachs disease, but there’s a total of 287 diseases that are tested.

 An important thing to know is that in most cases both partners must be carriers of the same disease for their child to be affected by it.